MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-table-structure.md

 |3|**Dimension Set ID**|Integer|AutoIncrement.
 Used in field 1 in table 480.|
 |4|**In Use**|Boolean|False if not in use.|

-##### <a name="table-482-reclas-dimension-set-buffer"></a>Table 482 Reclas.
+### <a name="table-482-reclas-dimension-set-buffer"></a>Table 482 Reclas.
 Dimension Set Buffer
- Table 482 **Reclas.
-Dimension Set Buffer** is a new table.
-The table is used to edit a dimension set ID.
-It is required when you edit a dimension value code and a new dimension value code, for example, in the **Item Reclas.
-Journal** table.
+ The table is used when you change a dimension value code, for example, on an item ledger entry by using the **Item Reclassification Journal** page.

 |Field No.|Field Name|Data Type|Comment|
 |---------------|----------------|---------------|-------------|